Hazards of Ignoring Dead Trees: Your Guide to Tree Cutting Down

-Tree removal is a complex and potentially dangerous task.
-If a tree is dying or ill-healthed, or is in danger from falling down, then it may need to be removed to avoid damage to the property and to make sure that the tree is safe.
-But how do you tell when a tree must be removed?
-This article will guide you through the warning signs to look out at and guide you figure out whether it’s time to call in experts.
+Tree removal can be a complicated and potentially hazardous task.
+If a tree is dying or diseased or is at risk from falling down, then it may require removal to prevent damage to property and make sure that the tree is safe.
+But how can you tell if a tree needs to be removed?
+This article will walk you through the warning signs to look out to and assist you decide when it’s time to call in the professionals.

 Dead or Dying Trees

-One of the most evident signs that a plant must be taken down is if it is dying or dead.
-Dead trees are without leaves and can have a lifeless appearance.
-If a tree has no leaves or evidence of new growth, it is likely dead.
-The bark of dead trees may be dry, cracked or peeling.
+One of the evident signs that a plant needs to be removed is if it is dying or dead.
+Dead trees lack leaves and could appear lifeless.
+If a tree doesn’t have leaves or signs of growth, it is likely dead.
+In addition, the bark of dead trees may be dry, cracked, or peeling.

-Trees with diseases can pose a threat to other plants and trees within the vicinity.
-The most common signs of disease in trees include yellowing leaves, wilted branches, and the growth of mushrooms at the base of the tree.
-If you suspect your tree may be diseased, it’s important to get it checked by an arborist who is a professional.
+Trees with diseases can pose a threat to the other plants and trees within the vicinity.
+Common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the root or the trunk.
+If you suspect your tree might be suffering from disease, it’s important to get it checked by an arborist who is a professional.

 Leaning Trees